 Dominique’s goal is to be the mentor that she never had while growing up on her reservation.

-She’s available to travel for speaking engagements throughout the United States and abroad.
+She is available for consulting and speaking engagements throughout the United States and abroad.

 Curriculum Vitae